 For its 30th anniversary, we have produced a new infographic reflecting key changes in the electronic and electrical engineering sectors over the last 30 years.
-The infographic, which is now available here, charts significant developments in a continuing electronic evolution that’s seen the rise of the Internet of Things (IoT), surgical robots, electric vehicles (EVs) and more.
+The infographic charts significant developments in a continuing electronic evolution that's seen the rise of the Internet of Things (IoT), surgical robots, electric vehicles (EVs) and more.

 The need for electronic components is growing exponentially and it's estimated that, by 2020, there will be more than 30 billion IoT devices in use around the world.
 It is clear that the demand for electrical components from consumers and businesses is constantly growing.
 In response to this, REO UK has released a new infographic to spread information about how this evolution effects the industry.

 "As REO UK celebrates its 30th anniversary, it seems timely to reflect on the evolving landscape of the electrical industry," said Steve Hughes, managing director of power quality specialist REO UK.
 “The last 30 years have seen significant developments including the IoT, surgical robots, EVs, self-driving cars and more.